NetCal/DNC/README.md

 # Submodule Structure

-The DNC consists of 4 parts, that are located in 4 different repositories:
+The NCorg DNC consists of 4 parts, that are located in 4 different repositories:

 * The core code in `src/main` is contained in this repository, the other parts ones can be included as git submodules.
 * The MPA RTC wrapper extension in `src/mpa_ext` is located in [DNCext\_MPARTC](https://github.com/NetCal/DNCext_MPARTC),